sailscastshq/docs.sailscasts.com/docs/wish/github.md

       }

-      // Checks if the user name has changed since last log in
-      // And then update the name if changed if (!wasCreated && user.name !== githubUser.name) {
+      // Checks if the user name has changed since last log in if (!wasCreated && user.name !== githubUser.name) {
         await User.updateOne({ id: user.id }).set({
           name: githubUser.name